AvinashT1625/lockin-github-repo/README.md

 # Lockin

-A tiny, premium floating countdown timer for Windows.
+A tiny, premium always-on-top floating countdown timer for Windows.
 Set days, hours, minutes and seconds, hit Start, and it floats above everything else while you lock in.

 ## Screenshots